Jim Dickson (politician): Member of Parliament

 At the 2001 General Election he was Labour's candidate in Old Bexley and Sidcup.

 At the 2024 General Election, Dickson was elected as the MP for Dartford.
 His key election policy was 'Taking Pride in Dartford', an initiative to revitalise Dartford's high streets and cultural scene.
 Since being elected to parliament, Dickson has attracted local attention to his campaign to get the A226 Galley Hill Road rebuilt and reopened.
 In 2024, he called for additional government funding towards dementia, citing challenges with the disease in his own family.
 In November 2024, Dickson was among 34 MPs who signed a letter demanding that the management agency FirstPort face scrutiny in parliament.
 He voted in favour of legalising assisted dying.
 In 2025, in the wake of videos circulating on TikTok of animals being harmed by catapults, Jim Dickson called for increased powers for the police to be able to confiscate catapults from under 18s.
+In October 2025, he was elected on to the Treasury Select Committee.

+In March 2026, Jim Dickson was accused of supporting gerrymandering, and came under widespread criticism for his decision to support Option 4D, an option for Local Government Reorganisation in Kent, which would have divided Dartford along the A2.